bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_User_Manual_App_Exec/04_Special_platforms.rst

 the configuration for the *MareNostrum IV* SuperComputer) or to contact us at support-compss@bsc.es .

-For information about how to submit COMPSs applications at any Supercomputer please refer to :ref:`Supercomputers`.
+For information about how to submit COMPSs applications at any Supercomputer please refer to :ref:`Sections/04_Supercomputers:Supercomputers`.